Energy Disaggregation using Variational Autoencoders: Experiment

 \section{Experiment}

 We experiment to assess the proposed \mbox{VAE-NILM} performance against state-of-the-art methods.
 We design the experiment to measure the detection and reconstruction capabilities of appliance power consumption.
-We divide the experimental protocol into three use-case scenarios that involve evaluating the model on three different houses.
+We divide the experimental protocol into three use-case scenarios that involve evaluating the model on three different houses \ctony{on the \mbox{UK-DALE} \cite{kelly2015uk} dataset and one use-case scenario on the REFIT \cite{murray2017electrical} dataset.}